NaveenDeveloperR/Weather-Forecast-Dashboard-PowerBI/README.md

 ## 📊 Project Overview

-This dashboard provides a **detailed view of weather conditions and forecasts** with city-wise insights.
-It visualizes temperature trends, humidity levels, rainfall patterns, wind conditions, UV index, and more — helping users understand **weather patterns and climate conditions effectively**.
+The dashboard covers Bengaluru, Chennai, Hyderabad, Mumbai, Noida, and Vellore, with forecasts spanning Aug 30 – Sep 3, 2025.
+It provides detailed analysis of temperature trends, humidity, rainfall, wind speed and direction, UV index, visibility, and sunrise/sunset timings.
+Built using Power Query, DAX, and data modeling, the project highlights how Power BI can convert live weather data into an informative storytelling dashboard.

 ---